tireddy2/ikev2-pqc-auth/draft-reddy-ipsecme-ikev2-pqc-auth.md

 The first is to note that both ML-DSA and SLH-DSA have prehashed parameter sets; that is, ones designed to sign a message that has been hashed by an external source.
 At first place, this would appear to be an ideal solution, however it turns out that there are a number of practical issues.
 The first is that the prehashed version of ML-DSA and SLH-DSA would appear to be rarely used, and so it is not unlikely that support for it within crypto libraries may be lacking.
-The second is that the public keys for the prehashed versions use different OIDs; this means that the certificates for IKEv2 would necessarily be different than certificates for other protocols (and some CAs might not support issuing certificates for prehashed ML-DSA or prehashed SLH-DSA, again because of the lack of use).
+The second point is that the public keys for the prehashed versions use different OIDs; this means that the certificates for IKEv2 would necessarily be different than certificates for other protocols (and some CAs might not support issuing certificates for prehashed ML-DSA or prehashed SLH-DSA, again because of the lack of use).
-The third is that some users have expressed a desire not to use the prehashed parameter sets.
+The third point is that some users have expressed a desire not to use the prehashed parameter sets.

 The second is to note that, while IKEv2 normally acts this way, it doesn't always.
 EdDSA has a similar constraint on not working cleanly with the standard 'hash and then sign' paradigm, and so the existing [RFC8420] provides an alternative method, which ML-DSA would cleanly fit into.
 We could certainly adopt this same strategy; our concern would be that it might be more difficult for IKEv2 implementors which do not already have support for EdDSA.

-The third way is what we can refer to as 'fake prehashing'; IKEv2 would generate the hash as current, but instead of running ML-DSA or SLH-DSA in prehash mode, we have itsign it in pure mode as if it was the message.
+The third way is what we can refer to as 'fake prehashing'; IKEv2 would generate the hash as current, but instead of running ML-DSA or SLH-DSA in prehash mode, we have it sign it in pure mode as if it was the message.
-This is a violation of the spirit, if not the letter of FIPS 204, 205 However, it is secure (assuming the hash function is strong), and fits in cleanly with both the existing IKEv2 architecture, and what crypto libraries provide.
+This is a violation of the spirit, if not the letter of FIPS 204, 205.
+However, it is secure (assuming the hash function is strong), and fits in cleanly with both the existing IKEv2 architecture, and what crypto libraries provide.
+A key challenge, however, is that the hash function must be explicitly defined and negotiated within IKEv2 to ensure interoperability.
-On the other hand, for SLH-DSA, this means that we're now dependent on collision resistance (while the rest of the SLH-DSA architecture was carefully designed not to be).
+Additionally, for SLH-DSA, this means that we're now dependent on collision resistance (while the rest of the SLH-DSA architecture was carefully designed not to be).

 # Use of ML-DSA and SLH-DSA